seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## What I've learned so far
+Working on this project really reinforced my ability to understand and bounce between levels of interaction and scope both on the hardware and software side.
+At the highest level, I had to define system characteristics that I then implemented.
+Working out how the hardware and software systems interacted with each other was kind of a mind-bend at first, but it quickly became more natural for me to grasp.

-One of my biggest takeaways thus far is understanding interaction between components at every level.
+I feel like I gained a great understanding of interaction between components at every level.
 In each subsystem there's a tricky balance of performance, aesthetics, size, and a multitude of other characteristics that are intertwined with each other.
 For example, when designing the circuit board, I initially wanted the absolute smallest form factor possible.
 The benefit of a super small form factor would save space in the housing for other components at the cost of hotter components on the board, less modularity, and more difficulty in repairs.
 I converged to a circuit board design that balanced the tradeoffs while maintaining a small profile.
 Another instance of component-to-component interaction that was crucial was in material selection.
 I used a variety of materials in the system (PLA, aluminum, steel, brass) so I had to understand how these materials affect each other, whether one corrodes, scratches, or wears another downn.
 Understanding how to design for each component to interact with each other was crucial in bringing together this project.